RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

     ![report live connect](resources/img/report-liveconnect.png)

 > [!TIP]
-> Including multiple *.pbir files is especially useful when switching between a local semantic model and a published one, allowing flexibility in development and testing.
+> Including multiple *.pbir files is especially useful when switching between a local semantic model and a remote model in a Fabric workspace, allowing flexibility in development and testing.

-## 5. Copy semantic model objects using TMDL files
+## 5. Reuse semantic model objects using TMDL files

 ✅ **Goal**: Create a time intelligence calculation group by copying the TMDL file to the semantic model definition folder.

 ### Steps

 1. Copy the [`resources/tmdl/Time Intelligence.tmdl`](resources/tmdl/Time%20Intelligence.tmdl) TMDL file to the `Sales.SemanticModel\definition\tables` folder.
-2. If you currently have Sales.pbip open in **Power BI Desktop**, please close it.
+2. Close **Power BI Desktop**.
 > [!TIP]
 > Currently, **Power BI Desktop** does not detect changes made to PBIP files using external tools or code editors.
 If you modify any PBIP file and want to see those changes reflected in **Power BI Desktop**, you must close and reopen the PBIP project.
 3. Open `Sales.pbip` in **Power BI Desktop** and verify that the semantic model now includes the new **Time Intelligence** calculation group table.
 A refresh may be required.